fjarri-attic/oldi-hero-translation/hero_en.md

 Amphitryon immediately armed part of his servants - choosing reliable people and those who had been in battle - and marched southeast towards Cephissus in order to put an end to the robbery.

-Although, upon arrival it became clear almost immediately that there was robbery, but there were no robbers; or rather, it’s not that there were none at all, and the goats were really disappearing - but only because the herders of the flocks, that is, the shepherds, are very fond of meat.
-And they are very fond of it more often than they should.
-Especially accompanied by young wine, which in around there almost flowed in streams.
+Although, upon arrival it became clear almost immediately that there was robbery, but there were no robbers; or rather, it’s not that there were none at all, and the goats were really disappearing - but only because the herders of the flocks, that is, the shepherds, were very fond of meat.
+And they were very fond of it more often than they should have been.
+Especially accompanied by young wine, which around those parts almost flowed in streams.

 There was a lot of meat.
 It maad, baad, and grazed very close.
 The meat was the owners', and it was tasty - which constitued a contradiction.
 Therefore, the shepherds honestly had fought the temptation every time - and every time the temptation had triumphed...